transcom/mymove/docs/data/tspp-data-creation.md

 `\copy` in psql terminal is a simpler way of getting this into the db because it requires less in the way of user permissions (unlike the `COPY` command).
 Use your absolute path for where you stored those CSV files.

-`\copy temp_tsp_discount_rates FROM '/add/filename/for/discount/rates/file.csv' WITH CSV HEADER;` (You'll need to do this for each file you're importing and processing.)
+`\copy temp_tsp_discount_rates FROM '/add/filename/for/discount/rates/file.csv' WITH CSV HEADER;` (You'll need to do this for each file you're importing and processing.
+You _could_ copypasta them together, but these rows tend to have 500,000 rows or more.
+Let Postgres do the work.)

 Now, let's get those best value scores.
 This file will likely have "TDL scores" in the title.
 Key columns are RANK and BVS.